SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-3"></a>
 ### Practice 3 : Using the && separator

-* On the console, type the 2 following linux commands to get data necessary for the next (we will explain the two commands latter):
+* On the console, type the 2 following linux commands to get data necessary for the next :

 {% highlight bash %}
 # get the file on the web and decompress the gzip file